-I am a converted beet lover.
-It took a good long time for me to reconcile with their earthy taste.
-I gazed at beets from the sidelines, attracted to their vibrant magenta and ochre hues, aware of their nutrient-rich flesh, yet I shuddered at their earthy flavor.
-As a cook, I wanted to love them.
-As a parent, I wanted to serve them.
-So, I willed myself to eat beets until I learned to appreciate them.
+It took a good long while for me to reconcile with the flavor of beets.
+I gazed at them from the sidelines, attracted to their vibrant hues, aware of their nutrient-rich flesh, yet wary of their earthy notes.
+As a cook, I wished to like beets, and as a parent, I wanted to serve them – so I willed myself to eat beets until I learned to love them.

 At first, I took baby steps.
 I nibbled small bites.
-I dressed them with citrus which tamed their earthiness.
-I grew bolder and roasted beets in olive oil, discovering that fire and char nicely balanced their robust flavor.
-My go-to beet became the golden variety, which is pleasantly mild and nuttier than its assertive red cousin.
+I doused them with citrus to offset their earthiness.
+I grew bolder and roasted beets in olive oil, discovering that fire and char nicely counteract their dirt-like flavor.
+My go-to beet became the golden variety, which is pleasantly mild and nutty.
 And, eventually, I succeeded.
-Now, I am a card carrying beet lover, frequently offering them at our dinner table.
-I serve them roasted with meats, sauteed and tumbled with farro, gratineed or in salads.
+Now, I am a beet convert.
+Yet while I no longer shudder at eating a completely naked beet, I continue to craft recipes that embrace the sweet beet while tempering their earthy nature.